new mexico probate procedures

 Removing Executors & Trustees in New Mexico

-When a trustee or executor fails to do what is required, becomes incapacitated, or is otherwise unable to perform his or her duties, the matter needs attention from a knowledgeable probate attorney.
-If you want to remove an executor or trustee from a decedent's estate in New Mexico, probate lawyer Benjamin Hancock, P.C. can help.
+When an Executor or Trustee fails to do what is required, becomes incapacitated, or is otherwise unable to perform his or her duties, you may want to seek their removal from the decedent’s estate.

 - Removal would be in the best interests of the estate.

-Of course, trustees and personal representatives can voluntarily resign.
-Practical, voluntary resignation rarely occurs in cases of serious mismanagement or concealed wrongdoing, because the wrongdoer of course does not want his or her misconduct to come to light.
+Trustees and Personal Representatives can also voluntarily resign.
+However, voluntary resignation rarely occurs in cases of serious mismanagement or concealed wrongdoing, because the wrongdoer does not want his or her misconduct to come to light.